Home Compare MLM vs NSC

 Martin Marietta Materials vs Norfolk Southern: Which Stock Looks Stronger in 2026?

-Norfolk Southern holds the cleaner structural position, with growth as the main driver and profitability adding further support.
-Martin Marietta Materials still has the edge on growth, which keeps the comparison from looking entirely one-sided.
+Norfolk Southern holds the cleaner structural position, with profitability as the main driver and stability adding further support.
+Martin Marietta Materials does not offset that deficit through any equally strong structural edge elsewhere.
 The market setup broadly confirms the structural lead — Norfolk Southern holds the more constructive position.
 That puts structure and market broadly in agreement — Norfolk Southern's lead looks more confirmed than conflicted.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the S&P 500 universe, making them directly comparable.